Spider-Man: The New Animated Series

-The show is no longer considered canon to the events of Sam Raimi's Spider-Man film series, as events in the series were ultimately contradicted by the events of the first film's eventual follow-up, Spider-Man 2, released theatrically a year after this show's debut and cancellation.
+Initially connected to the Spider-Man film series, the series' events were contradicted by Spider-Man 2, rendering it a separate universe.

 Series overview

 Set shortly after the events of the 2002 film, Peter Parker, and his friends Mary Jane Watson, and Harry Osborn start attending Empire State University together.
 Peter and Mary Jane try to establish a relationship without much success.
 Peter's superhero duties, and later his involvement with Indira Daimonji, interfere with his romance with Mary Jane, while Harry continuously blames Spider-Man for the death of his father Norman Osborn.
 Peter faces an assortment of other villains including the Lizard, Kraven the Hunter and Electro while trying to maintain a job and his studies.
-He faces two psychic twins that ruin everything in the wallcrawler's life, causing Peter to give up being Spider-Man and try to live a normal life.